 What is Fetal Alcohol Spectrum Disorder?

 Fetal Alcohol Spectrum Disorder refers to a group of conditions that may occur if a person’s mother consumed alcohol during pregnancy.
 Alcohol in the mother’s blood stream passes to her baby through the umbilical cord.
 Therefore, when a pregnant woman drinks alcohol, so does the baby.
-No amount of alcohol is safeduring pregnancy and FASD can occur even if a pregnant woman never binge drinks.
-The alcohol consumed by the mother can cause significant damage to the brain.
+No amount of alcohol is safe during pregnancy and FASD can occur even if a pregnant woman never binge drinks.
+Alcohol consumed by the mother can cause significant damage to the brain.

 Symptoms of Fetal Alcohol Spectrum Disorder

 FASDs, including Fetal Alcohol Syndrome, can lead to a variety of physical, cognitive, and intellectual disabilities.
 Behavioral and social issues may include:

 Individuals with FASD sometimes become involved with the criminal justice system.
 The brain damage that results in FASD can make it difficult for individuals to avoid problems with the law.
 Lack of impulse control and problems thinking of future consequences can lead to involvement in criminal activity.
 In addition, tendency toward explosive episodes and vulnerability to peer pressure can also lead to a high risk of trouble with the law.

 In 2012, the American Bar Association passed a resolution urging attorneys and judges to receive training on how to recognize and handle FASD in the criminal justice system.
 It is important that brain disorders are treated properly when it comes to crime.
 As Stephen G. Cobb noted in Representing People with Mental Disabilities(edited by Elizabeth Kelley and published by the American Bar Association):